A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Note that there is a potential to fake signal events from reconstructed electrons with a large difference to the actual true momentum (regions far off the diagonal in \cref{fig:fitVsTrueMomentum} ).
 The performance shown in \cref{fig:fitVsTrueMomentum} contains single electrons fitted with a GSF without any quality cuts applied.
 A quality criterion is difficult to define for a GSF.
 However using a combination of eliminating tracks with a large residual in at least one of the tracking layers and large differences in reconstructed momentum in the first and last tracking layers, it is possible to remove these outliers to a negligible level while preserving more than \SI{97}{\percent} of tracks.
 The outliers can ultimately be traced back to significant bremsstrahlung events in the first layers of the tracker.
 Hence impairing the seeding algorithm in finding a suitable set of starting parameters for the fit.
 It is understood that a more sophisticated and specialised seeding algorithm might alleviate this problem without the need for further quality cuts.

-It is also worth to mention the uncertainty of the fitted momentum depicted in \cref{fig:ProjectionDeviationVsTrueMom}.
+It is also worth mentioning the resolution of the fitted momentum depicted in \cref{fig:ProjectionDeviationVsTrueMom}.
 This gives an idea about the general capabilities of our reconstruction chain as it is implemented here.
 We also show this figure of merit for two other scenarios representing different material budgets for the tracking planes.
 In the large material budget scenario, the thickness of the silicon layer is increased to \SI{400}{\micro\meter} and in the small material budget scenario the thickness of the silicon layer is halved and the polyethylene removed (\SI{50}{\micro\meter} and \SI{0}{\micro\meter } respectively) compared to the normal scenario.
 This allows for a glimpse into an extreme case where it is possible to remove most support structures and obtain useful results with a very thin monolithic detector.
 It is especially useful to compare it to a rough estimate of the performance which should be achieved theoretically.
 Such an estimate can be found in \cite{GlucksternMeasurementErrors}.

 In the momentum range we consider here, the resolution is dominated by limitations imposed by multiple scattering.
-We can hence neglect the term which does not describe multiple scattering.
-Using an average of about five tracking layers being hit by the electrons and a length of \SIrange{7}{10}{\centi\meter} for the tracking assembly, we get a theoretical value of $\approx \SIrange{8}{10}{\percent}$ for the normal scenario.
+We can hence neglect the track measurement term for the total momentum resolution.
+For trajectories traversing five perfectly efficient tracking layers and a length of \SIrange{7}{10}{\centi\meter} for the tracking assembly, the expected momentum resolution is $\approx \SIrange{8}{10}{\percent}$ for the normal scenario.
 The other scenarios should yield about \SIrange{11}{17}{\percent} (\SIrange{3}{5}{\percent}) in case of large (small) material budget trackers.

-This is nicely reproduced in \cref{fig:ProjectionDeviationVsTrueMom}.
-The average deviation matches these results.
-The entire range is represented as not all tracking layers are regularly hit by the low momentum electrons, thus changing the average number of tracking layers and the length of the tracking assembly.
-The latter has a much larger influence on the overall result.
-Hence the theoretically expected value changes accordingly.
+\cref{fig:ProjectionDeviationVsTrueMom} shows the achieved momentum resolution as a function of the track momentum in full simulation, which roughly matches the expectation.
+It should be noted that \cref{fig:ProjectionDeviationVsTrueMom} includes the tracks of a large number of electrons that hit less than 5 tracking layers, in particular in the low momentum regime.
+The impact of multiple scattering on the momentum reconstruction is clearly visible for low momentum tracks in particular for the larger material budget scenario\footnote{We point out, however, that the used track reconstruction algorithm was not optimised for low momentum electron tracks.
+It may be possible to enhance the momentum measurement for low energy electrons by tuning the used GSF for such electrons.}.

 Another key parameter for the \lohengrin experiment is the track reconstruction efficiency.
 The tracking efficiency that is obtained by the above described setup is shown in \cref{fig:TrackingEfficiency}.